What you will learn in this article:

 When I went off caffeine (I wrote about the protocol I used), I used these two products:

-I used this cordyceps tincture to help improve my energy levels when going through caffeine detox.
+I used this cordyceps tincture to help support my energy levels when quitting caffeine.
 Even though the recommended dose was 1-2 times a day, I used it 10-12 times a day and had no bad reactions.
 My energy boost would last for 1 to 1.5 hours.

-I used this lion’s mane tincture to help improve my mental focus when going through caffeine detox.
+I used this lion’s mane tincture to help support my mental focus when going quitting caffeine.
 Even though the recommended dose was 1-2 times a day, I used it 5-6 times a day and had no bad reactions.
-It also helped me memorize things better.
+It also helped support memory.

 I personally prefer tinctures over pills (which are also an option) just because they get absorbed and act much quicker as compared to pills.